Remote desktop is a general term for a system which allows a user to interact remotely with a computer, as if physically working at it.

 - This version of Windows requires no updates to the RD client.

 You must install the Remote Desktop Connection client to connect to the Remote Apps.
-The latest version (2.1.1) is required to connect.
+The latest version from the App Store is required to connect.

 Available through the App Store.